micropython/micropython-esp32/esp32/README.md

 ```
 $ git checkout <Current supported ESP-IDF commit hash>
 ```
+After checking out, run `git submodule update --recursive` to also update all submodules.

 Note that you will get a warning when building the code if the ESP-IDF version is incorrect.